 - If you plan to be a full-time student, you'll apply through the Ontario Universities' Application Centre (OUAC), which processes applications to each of Ontario's universities.

-- Once we receive your application from the OUAC, we'll email you within 2 weeks with the next steps in the admissions process.
+- Once we receive your application information from the OUAC, we'll email you within 2 weeks with the next steps in the admissions process, which may include sending us transcripts, completing your Admission Information Form, and submitting documents such as English language scores.

 Can you apply to more than one program at Waterloo?

 Yes, you can apply to multiple programs at Waterloo except for Engineering programs.
-You may apply to only one Engineering program.
+You may apply to only one Engineering program on your OUAC applications.

 If you wish to be considered for two Engineering programs at Waterloo, choose one on your application and then use your Admission Information Form (AIF) to request consideration for a second program.

 You'll receive instructions for completing your AIF once you've applied.
-Biomedical Engineering and Software Engineering are not available as alternate choices on the AIF.
+Biomedical Engineering and Software Engineering are not available as alternate choices on the AIF, so you'll need to apply directly if one of them is your main interest.

 Applying to Engineering and other programs